clydeio/clydeio/BUTLER.md

 A configuration contains a set of providers.
 The providers handle the requests that match the given `context` and are redirected to the specified `target` server.
 A provider can also have prefilters and postfilters.
 They executed before and after the request is redirected to the target server.

-In some cases, we want to have a great degree of control about the resources requested by consumers.
+In some cases, we want to have a fine degree of control about the resources requested by consumers.
 Suppose we have a private API at `http://privateAPI.com` which allow to list orders resource `http://privateAPI.com/orders` and their users resource `http://privateAPI.com/users`.
 Suppose we have configured our ClydeIO server to catch all the request that starts with the context `/some_context` (the request would be something like `http://our.clydeio.server/some_context`) and be redirected to the private API at the target server `http://privateAPI.com`.
 Also we have attached to the provider a prefilter to log all the requested URLs in a log file.

 That configuration offers great flexibility but, what if we want to have too different log files: one to store all the requests to the `/some_context/orders` and a second to log the requests to `/some_context/users`.

-To solve this situations and offers a greater degree of flexibility ClydeIO allows to configure resources too.
+To solve this situations and offer a bit more of of flexibility ClydeIO allows to configure resources too.
 This way, a provider can have many resources, each one with its own `path` and its own prefilters and postfilters.